helidon-io/helidon/docs/mp/cors/cors.md

 sharing: more relaxed for the simple requests and stricter for others.

-Once you know the type of sharing you want to allow for each of your resources—​including any from built-in services—​you can change your application accordingly.
+Once you know the type of sharing you want to allow for each of your resources, including any from built-in services, you can change your application accordingly.

 ## Maven Coordinates